awestlund/yhacks/README.md

 ### MongoDB
 [MongoDB](https://www.mongodb.com) stores persistant server-side data necessary for the application to perform in a multi-user environment.
 Interactions with the database are managed by the Node Server.
 Cloud services such as [MLab](https://mlab.com), [Google Cloud Platform](https://cloud.google.com), or [Amazon Web Services](https://aws.amazon.com) may be used to host the database, however, for demonstration purposes, [install MongoDB locally](https://docs.mongodb.com/manual/installation/).

-Note, by default, Easy Park will attempt to connect to an MLab development database.
-To test against a local database, update the URL in [app.js](./src/server/app.js).

 #### MongoDB on MacOS _Using [Homebrew](https://brew.sh)_
 - Install MongoDB for Homebrew
 ```